 It is really as colourful as the pictures show.
 In fact, the Gaelic names of the mountain range, Cairngorms and Am Monadh Ruadh, translate into English as something like "blue and red mountains."
 Well, it lives up to that description.

 As I prefer to take a different road back than the one I arrived with, I planned to descend the hill from the other side.
-As it has been a pattern on this location, the map didn't represent the reality and the path was nowhere to find, I just went straight down using some deer trails.
+As it has been a pattern on this location, the map didn't represent the reality, and the path was nowhere to find, we just went straight down using some deer trails.

 Under the hill is a small settlement, so it was easy to navigate again.

 In some time, the beaten track transformed into a newly paved road.

 The reason why I wanted to visit this village is that there are impressive remains of a stone bridge built in 1717, the oldest stone bridge in the Highlands.

 If you liked this post, you might also enjoy my previous Scottish adventures.